E-Zsofi/Rent-a-Superhero/README.md

 # Rent-a-Superhero

 Rent-a-Superhero is a fullstack JavaScript application.
 The frontend runs on a Vite server, while the backend is powered by Express.js.
-This project allows users to browse and rent superheroes as their personal bodíguards.
+This project allows users to browse and rent superheroes as their personal bodyguards.

 ## Features
 - Superhero listing with details